practicalli/spacemacs/snippets/clojure-lsp/custom-snippets.md

                         :snippet "(let [$1 $current-form] $0)"}]}
 ```

+> #### WARNING::Limited scope with current-form
+> A Snippet including `$current-form` is only active when typed in front of an existing expression.
+A snippet is not recognised when typed at the top level.

 ### Placeholders

 Tab Stops can also include default values or text used as hint on what each tab stop value is for.
 These are referred to as placeholders.